This website is run my Dil Wickremasinghe (Vic-ra-ma-sing-ha) – that’s her good self over there!

 Dil and Anne Marie

 In 2010 Dil met the “beautiful Anne Marie” at a mental health retreat in County Wicklow.
 Within 6 months Dil popped the question on Anne Marie’s 30th birthday on a crisp winter’s afternoon on Dun Laoghaire pier.
-To her absolute delight Anne Marie said yes but they decided not to enter into Civil Partnership as they believe their love and commitment deserves full equality in the form of civil marriage.
+To her absolute delight Anne Marie said yes but they decided not to enter into Civil Partnership as they believed their love and commitment deserved full equality in the form of civil marriage.
+In Septmeber 2014 Dil and Anne Marie announced they were expecting their first child as Dil was pregnant.
+They welcomed their son Phoenix into the world in a glorious home birth on 17th May 2015, 5 days before the historic Marriage Referendum!
+In fact their first outing as a family was to the polling station!

 Published in the Sunday Independent 15th March 2015